 The programme's opening theme was an instrumental track, 'Jessica', by the Allman Brothers Band, which survives to this day as the programme's theme, albeit in re-recorded form.
 The closing theme was an edit of Elton John's 'Out of the Blue'.

-The first edition included an item where Rippon drove from BBC Television Centre in London to Pebble Mill in London, sampling some motorway service station food on the way.
+The first edition included an item where Rippon drove from BBC Television Centre in London to Pebble Mill in Birmingham, sampling some motorway service station food on the way.

 In September the programme was promoted to the Tuesday early evening slot.
 Top Gear continue to chug along, with 12 episodes broadcast, on average, once a month from April 1977 to March 1978.